Anvil-Late/house-price/README.md

 Moreover, GarageCars, GrLivArea and TotalBsmtSF are heavily correlated to other variables.
 We would therefore tend to remove them from the dataset.
 However, they are also heavily related to the response variable ; we might risk losing accuracy if we remove them.

-Therefore, we will need to do some feature engineering at some point to combine redundant variables that are highly correlated to each other.
+Therefore, we will firstly do some feature engineering at some point to combine redundant variables that are highly correlated to each other.
+After that, if there are some remaining redundancies, we will drop some variables.

 # Back to NAs : imputing values